RachWalm/black-jack/README.md

 #### Making a card not visible (putting it in the hole)

-This was done using [numpy](https://numpy.org/doc/stable/reference/) and it's indexing features.
+This was done using [numpy](https://numpy.org/doc/stable/reference/) and its indexing features.
 I learnt about these while studying for my PCEP-30-02 from the python institute.
 This allowed me to print a string rather than the card for a specific index under certain circumstances.
 The numpy array allows indexing and itteration through it which means you can be specific with different entries.

 ```py
     nparray = numpy.array(cards)